The world is crying out for Conscious Leaders who are aware, awake, and connected as they rise to the challenges of our times.

 Close by setting an intention for how you will move through the coming days.

-Finally, might I add that our world is in desperate need of Conscious Leaders just like you.
-As old models are being challenged and new ones are being born, Conscious Leaders need to be at the forefront speaking up for harmonic solutions to complex problems.
+And finally, might I add that our world is in desperate need of Conscious Leaders just like you.
+As old models are being challenged and new ones are being born, Conscious Leaders need to be at the forefront, speaking up for harmonic solutions to complex problems.

 By Neil Seligman